i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Ack
 ```
-This is only if an explicit ack was requested by the far end.
+This is only sent if an ack request block was received.
 Multiple acks may be present to ack multiple messages.